 Important issues are presented to shareholders as single resolutions and full discussion of each item is encouraged.
 Explanatory memoranda, where considered appropriate, will be included with the Notice of Annual General Meeting in respect of items to be voted on at the meeting.
+All resolutions at annual general meetings of shareholders are decided by a poll rather than by a show of hands.

 The Company also provides a direct voting facility to allow shareholders to vote ahead of the meeting without having to attend or appoint a proxy.

 Shareholders who are not able to attend the meeting can provide questions about, or make comments on the management of the company, to the Company Secretary ahead of the meeting.
 Where appropriate, shareholder questions are read out and answered at the meeting, or the shareholder question and answer is posted on the Company's website, or a written answer may be sent directly to the shareholder.